People

 Harvard University

 Ph.D. student in the Department of Government.
-His interests include the application of statistical methods to comparative politics and political economy, with a primary focus on issues of development.
-He is currently working on an evaluation of Mexico's Seguro Popular health insurance program.
+His research interests include the use of panel data in comparative politics and IR, causal inference and matching, and political economy.
+He is currently working on the YourCast package in R.

 •